semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 On the **Configure SAML** page, fill in the following values and press **Next**:

 - **Single Sign On URL**: this is the [URL of your Semaphore organization](./organizations#general-settings) followed by `/okta/auth`.
-For example, if your organization URl is `https://my-org.semaphoreci.com`, you must fill in the value `https://my-org.semaphoreci.com/okta/auth`
+For example, if your organization URL is `https://my-org.semaphoreci.com`, you must fill in the value `https://my-org.semaphoreci.com/okta/auth`
 - Leave the option **Use this for Recipient URL and Destination URL** checked (default)
 - **Audience URL**: this is the [URL of your Semaphore organization](./organizations#general-settings).
 For example `https://my-org.semaphoreci.com`
 - **Application username**: choose **Email** from the selection box